gooferOrm/goofer/website/content/docs/reference/deploy/best-practices.md

 go generate ./...
 ```

-Your Prisma Client Go code is now generated.
+Your gooferOrm code is now generated.